fpoirotte/cryptal/docs/src/Installation.rst

     *   -   Algorithm
         -   Core
+        -   Mcrypt
         -   OpenSSL
         -   LibTomCrypt
         -   LibSodium
         -   Hash
+        -   PHP-Crypto

     *   -   CRC32
         -   compiled
         -   n/a
         -   n/a
         -   n/a
+        -   n/a
         -   compiled
+        -   n/a

     *   -   MD2
         -   n/a
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   MD4
         -   n/a
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   MD5
         -   compiled
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   RIPEMD160
         -   n/a
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   SHA1
         -   compiled
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   SHA224
         -   n/a
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   SHA256
         -   n/a
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   SHA384
         -   n/a
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
         -   compiled
+        -   compiled

     *   -   SHA512
         -   n/a
+        -   n/a
         -   compiled
         -   compiled
         -   n/a
+        -   compiled
         -   compiled

 Message authentication algorithms